Last-minute rush - Diana Marua goes shopping for her soon-to-come baby

 The mother of two went shopping in anticipation of the newborn.

-She shared video clips on her insta stories as she went about the process of selecting clothes for the baby who they have revealed the gender to be a girl.
+She shared video clips on her instagram stories as she went about the process of selecting clothes for the baby who they have revealed to be a girl.

 The mother of two had earlier shared clips of her having an ultrasound at a city hospital where she intends to deliver.
 She has been sharing the pregnancy journey on her social media as she goes through her last trimester.